 **3. Building condition and inspections**

-During the physical inspection, it’s a good time to assemble your team.
+Prior to physical inspection is the time to assemble your team.
 You should consider hiring an inspector and/or general contractor to check the building for any potential structure issues or problems that are not easily visible, such as roof problems or plumbing.
-You may need to hire a roof or plumber contractor to check those specific systems and your general inspector or contractor may suggest you do so in their report.
+You may need to hire a roof or plumber contractor to check specific systems and your general inspector or contractor may suggest you do so in their report.

-You should also be aware of any adverse conditions not previously known that may impact your cost of repairs and can be used as a reason for the seller to allow you a repair concession.
+Be aware of adverse conditions not previously disclosed that may impact your cost of repairs and can be used as a reason for the seller to allow you a repair concession.
 For example, some areas may be designated flood zones and it’s good to check that as it will increase your insurance costs.

 **4 Personal property/inventory list**